Sequence for donning (putting on) and doffing (taking off) Personal Protective Equipment

 Personal protective equipment (PPE) consists of several items of equipment including:

-Detailed information regarding the selection and use of PPE can be found in the SA Health Personal Protective Equipment (PPE) Selection Policy Guideline.
+Detailed information regarding the selection and use of PPE can be found in the SA Health Personal Protective Equipment (PPE) Selection Policy Guideline (PDF 860KB).

 In July 2020, SA Health introduced the D95+ respirator mask.
 This is equivalent to the P2/N95 surgical respirator masks currently in use.
 These locally produced respirators have been designed in partnership with SA Health so they match the needs of our workforce.